rickrm/shoppies/README.md

 ## Features

-Built using OMDB API, easily become a critic and nominate up to 5 movies for this years Shoppies!
+Built using OMDB API, easily become a critic and nominate up to 5 movies (a banner will pop up when you nominate 5 movies) tell you when you have nominated 5 for this years Shoppies!
 You can query any movie and add and remove at your hearts desire.

 Added:
 - Query refined for year and title